Stubs42/OrangeLine/README.md

 Gator is a polyphonic, phase based gate generator.
 For all of its timing it uses a phase which is a ramp from -10V to 10V of the length of your sequencers clock resolution.
 For example running on 1/16 (clock x 4) the phase is assumed to start 1/32 befor the 1/16 clock at -10V and end 1/32 after the 1/16 clock at 10V.
 The zero crossing is assumed to be in time with your 1/16 clock.
 To generate a trigger at the output, an input gate is required.
 So when just patching 10V to the GATE input of Gator and connect the phase from Swing, Gator will produce 1/16 beats in sync with your clock.
 Typically you run a gate sequencer on the early clock of Swing to select the 1/16 steps to play.
 THE Len Knob allows to set the Gate length of the gates Gator generates.
 The LEN input allows to controll the gate length per step using a step sequencer, best runing on the early clock of Swing.
 Notable is, that a gate LEN can span multiple phases to play longer notes up 100 phase lengths.

 The TIME input allows to offset the threshold value used to detect a gate to generate in the range of -95% to +95% of a half phase length.
-So shifting notes nearly 1/32 forward and backward in time is possible.
+So shifting notes nearly 1/32 foreard and backward in time is possible.
 I decided to avoid the 100% because it would be very easy to generate missing notes due to overlapping gates.
 Needless to say that this CV can also be sequenced to achieve a per step timing of the gates.

 The JIT CV input and knob allow to humanize the gates by applying a random offset to the threshold making the gates out of sync by the amount given by those parameters and inputs.